Altered-Intellect/Study-Wiki-for-Tech-Impact-Winter-Class-2025/Mobile Devices.md

 the use of a **physical body part** to enhance security.
 Commonly used biometrics are **facial recognition** or a **fingerprint scanner** with older models.
 Biometrics can also be added to a laptop as a peripheral device via a USB port.

 #### Near-Field Scanner Features

-**Near-field communication (NFC)** is a wireless communication method that sends signals between compatible devices in close proximity, up to 10 cm, to another NFC compatible device.
+[NFC] A wireless communication method that sends signals between compatible devices in close proximity, up to 10 cm, to another NFC compatible device.
 NFC scanners are often used for wireless payments and can be intercepted by malicious devices in close proximity.
 Be aware of surroundings and suspicious electronic devices when using NFC.

 ## Mobile Device Components
 perform the same functions as desktop components and control input and output, processing, storage, display, and connection capabilities. _Note:_ You must be able to **compare and contrast** mobile device components for the exam.